-The sight of an analogue billboard on the roadside today would catch one off-guard.
-There’s no moving image or neon light screaming out at the eye.
-There’s only a series of letters from the English alphabet, arranged in different permutations everyday over a hundred days to create phrases, quotes and sentences.
-They imply a ritual of change where bodies invest physical labour in arranging the letters across the board.
-The phrases speak to everybody and nobody in particular, and stand as seemingly absurd instructions and provocations for the reading eye; one could rehearse them in a private navigation of bodily precarity.
+The sight of an analogue billboard on the roadside today would catch one off-guard; there’s no moving image or neon light screaming out at the eye.
+There’s only a series of letters from the English alphabet, arranged in different permutations everyday over a hundred days to create phrases, quotes and sentences—legible instructions, and continuous in a ritual of change, where bodies are engaged by routine to arrange the letters across the board.
+The phrases speak to everybody and nobody in particular, and stand as seemingly absurd provocations for the reading eye; one could rehearse them in a private navigation of precarity.

 Cover Image: A phrase for the billboard, formative stage

 For more information on the project, follow: https://amiteshgrover.com/100-velocity-pieces